 Judging from Alexa’s traffic rank, dingit.tv is getting quite a lot of traffic:

-The problem with pop-ups like the one described in this blog post is that it can be popped up by many variants of adware, not just the adware running on my computer.
+The bad news with pop-ups such as this one is that it can be launched by many variants of adware, not just the adware running on my system.
 This makes it impossible to say exactly what you need to remove to stop the pop-ups.

 To remove the dingit.tv pop-up ads you need to examine your computer for adware or other types of unwanted software and uninstall it.
 Here’s my suggested removal procedure:

 The first thing I would do to remove the dingit.tv pop-ups is to examine the software installed on the machine, by opening the “Uninstall programs” dialog.
 You can reach this dialog from the Windows Control Panel.
 If you are using one of the more recent versions of Windows you can just type in “uninstall” in the Control Panel’s search field to find that dialog:

 Click on the “Uninstall a program” link and the Uninstall programs dialog will open up: